Content pillars

 If you need to switch your strategy or content pillars up a little to suit your platform or audience, do it!
 Ongoing optimization is just part of the game when it comes to social media – paid or otherwise!
 Or, you might just choose to have a different split of content for different platforms.

 Your content pillars don’t need to change drastically for each channel.
 For example, the beauty brand mentioned above might do more makeup tutorials on TikTok, while their Instagram content strategy might be more about influencer reposts and product testimonials.
 Perhaps on TikTok, their content split is 40% of content pillar 1, 30% of content pillar 2, and 30% of content pillar 3, while on Instagram they have different splits and are using a slightly different tone of voice.
-They may even repurpose relevant content on different channels, and tweak it to suit the platform.
+They may even repurpose relevant content on different channels (like TikTok and Instagram Reels, and tweak it to suit the platform.

 2. Review Your Analytics